Akomal/ETL-Pipeline-using-Python-PySpark-Airflow-and-GCP/README.md

 This is an implementation of an end-to-end batch data pipeline which runs daily.
 It ingests the historical data of eurovision song competition, loads that data to Google BigQuery and finally produces insights via a dashboard.

-The pipeline was built using Python, Pyspark, Airflow, BigQuery API, Google Dataproc, Google Data Composer
+The pipeline was built using ***Python, Pyspark, Airflow, BigQuery API, Google Dataproc, Google Data Composer.**

 <h2>How it works</h2>